 Whether you enjoy listening to live music, prefer the dance club scene, or can't resist showing off your skills with some karaoke, you'll find plenty of options with Kelowna's night scene.

-There's a place for every interest and inclination, including neighborhood pubs, sports bars and clubs.
+There's a place for every interest and inclination, including neighbourhood pubs, sports bars and clubs.
 Most establishments can be found in Kelowna's downtown and cultural district, where you'll also find shopping, studios, galleries and museums.

 Sapphire Nightclub in particular is known for being high-energy and having plenty of space to party.
 It features multiple bars, VIP service, DJs, and they even host regular events like Glowing Graffiti night, where people are encouraged to wear white T-shirts and draw on them before hitting the dance floor that's lit by UV lights.